Vegan coconut cake with custard is a gorgeous dessert that combines the tropical essence of coconut with the rich, creamy texture of custard.

 building the coconut cake first layer

-• Cover it with a generous amount of coconut custard.
+• Cover it with about ½ of the custard.

 covering the layer with custard